Logo of the The Poor Swiss

 • Very customizable

-jetzt investieren Read my review
+Use code SWISS100 Read my review

-True Wealth is a very affordable Robo-advisor, the most mature available in Switzerland.
+True Wealth is a very affordable robo-advisor, the most mature available in Switzerland.
 They also have a great range of features and are serious.

 The investing strategies of these two services are really similar.
 They both use ETFs and focus on cheap index ETFs.
 And you have a very high level of customization in both cases.
 A slight advantage of Finpension would be to offer access to private markets, but it depends on whether you want that or not.